yakovmanshin/YMFF/README.md

 YMFF v4 is expected to be released in late 2022.

-## Contributing
-Contributions are welcome!

-Have a look at [issues](https://github.com/yakovmanshin/YMFF/issues) to see the project’s current needs.
-Don’t hesitate to create new issues, especially if you intend to work on them yourself.

-If you’d like to discuss something else, contact [me](https://github.com/yakovmanshin) via email (the address is in the profile).

 ## License and Copyright
 YMFF is licensed under the Apache License.
 See the [LICENSE file](https://github.com/yakovmanshin/YMFF/blob/main/LICENSE) for details.